JthanT/PS4-Menu-Redesign/README.md

 # PS4-Menu-Redesign
 A medium fidelity prototype of a redesigned PS4 home menu.
+The redesign was intended to make the home menu more intuitive and to be able to navigate the menu using the touch pad present on PS4 controllers.
 This prototype was made during a Human Computer Interaction course.

 Execution Instructions:
 Move all contents into a folder and import that project into Unity, then run the main scene.